 - Might develop more destructive habits or aggression from the stress, making it less suitable to your home or the new owner’s than before

-You should also consider the repercussions for yourself.
+Consider the repercussions for yourself.
 If there was a good reason for putting the cat up for adoption, those won’t disappear overnight:

 - Do you have a new way of contending with your allergies?